To create a community of givers that give money, time and support to worthy,

 The Giving Circle of HOPE provides members with the opportunity to engage in local philanthropy on a deeper level than they could as individuals.
 Each voting member contributes $550 or more and the funds are pooled in order to award grants to local nonprofits each year.
 Members determine the grant recipients through a vote of the membership after a rigorous grants review process by volunteer committee members.

-Voting members can serve on the Guiding Circle (board), join the grants review committee, attend programs or simply vote for a grant finalist at the end of the year.
+Voting members can serve on the Guiding Circle (Executive Committee), join the grants review committee, attend programs or simply vote for a grant finalist at the end of the year.
 Members can participate as much or as little as they choose, regardless of the level of involvement, each member has one vote for the grant finalists.